facebookarchive/wordpress/readme.txt

 * Added suggestions for what to enter in fields in the new user experience.
 * Bug fixes to ensure everything works on mobile.
 * Bug fixes to Pages drop down on the Facebook settings page.
+* Removed the need to create PHP sessions, relying on user meta/transients now.

 = 1.0.1 =